hunterschr/MIST4610Project2/README.md

 | LON | NUMBER | Longitude |

-## The 2 questions the team generated and why they are interesting and important:
-What are the questions, and why each question is important.
-Importance can be evaluated and conveyed in a variety of ways including, social, economic, cultural and other factors.
-Also indicate how they are tied to the data set or sets being used.
+## Research Questions:

+### Research Question #1:
-RESEARCH QUESTION #1: What types of crimes are most commonly reported in different areas, and during which time of the year do they tend to occur most frequently?
+### What types of crimes are most commonly reported in different areas, and during which time of the year do they tend to occur most frequently?

 Understanding the prevalent types of crimes in various areas and identifying the peak times of the year for these occurrences is crucial for the Los Angeles Police Department.
 This information aids in strategic officer stationing, ensuring a more targeted and effective law enforcement approach.
 For instance, if the Central area of Los Angeles experiences a higher crime rate compared to the Hollywood area, allocating more officers to the central region becomes a priority.
 Additionally, analyzing this data unveils patterns indicating the months with elevated overall crime rates in specific areas.

+### Research Question #2:
-RESEARCH QUESTION #2: What is the average age of the victims of each crime, and how does the frequency of crime differ based on gender?
+### What is the average age of the victims of each crime, and how does the frequency of crime differ based on gender?

 Understanding the average age and typical gender of a victim within a crime is crucial for the Los Angeles Police Department in determining what attributes offenders look for.
 This information can be used to help aid the community in being more vigilante if they fall within one of these categories.

-## The manipulations applied to the data set as part of the analysis:
-Were there any manipulations or calculations that needed to be performed on the data, what were they, describe the purpose and how they were accomplished.
+## Dataset Manipulations:

-QUESTION #1:
+### Question #1:

   Filter the results from all crimes to crimes with 1,500 or more instances.

-QUESTION 2:
+### Question #2:

   The difference in crime frequency between genders was calculated by subtracting the number of victims of one gender from the number of victims of the other gender for each crime type.
+This calculation was stored in a calculated field named ``[GenderDiff]``.